echo-toucan/tetrispose/README.md

 ## Game Overview

 > Tetris Pose is a new twist on the classic game.
-Powered by React, Redux and Google’s TensorFlow PoseNet technology.
-Tetris pose lets you use body movements to control the tetris game!
+Powered by React, Redux and Google’s TensorFlow PoseNet technology, Tetris pose lets you use body movements to control the tetris game!

 ## Team Members